-The first step is identifying distinguishing features on sub-clover plants.
+Identifying distinguishing features on sub-clover plants is the first step.
 Sub-clover has hairs on the back of its rounded trifoliate leaves and small white flowers (3-5 per stalk), making it readily distinguishable from other clover species.

 Tips for selecting plants for optimal identification include: